x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/prevent-users-in-the-same-dial-plan-from-receiving-faxes.md

 ---
-title: "Prevent users in the same dial plan from receiving faxes" ms.author: tonysmit
+localization_priority: Normal
+description: You can prevent UM-enabled users who are linked with a Unified Messaging (UM) dial plan from receiving fax messages.
+By default, users who are enabled for Unified Messaging and are linked with a UM dial plan can receive fax messages.
+However, there may be times when you want to prevent users who are associated with a specific UM dial plan from receiving faxes. ms.topic: article
 author: tonysmit
+ms.author: tonysmit
+ms.assetid: 4fc66414-c950-4bca-ac20-4e489f288d06
+ms.date: 12/9/2016
+title: Prevent users in the same dial plan from receiving faxes ms.collection: exchange-online ms.audience: ITPro ms.service: exchange-online
 manager: scotv
-ms.date: 12/9/2016
-ms.audience: ITPro
-ms.topic: article
-ms.service: exchange-online
-localization_priority: Normal
-ms.assetid: 4fc66414-c950-4bca-ac20-4e489f288d06
-description: "You can prevent UM-enabled users who are linked with a Unified Messaging (UM) dial plan from receiving fax messages.
-By default, users who are enabled for Unified Messaging and are linked with a UM dial plan can receive fax messages.
-However, there may be times when you want to prevent users who are associated with a specific UM dial plan from receiving faxes."

 ---

 # Prevent users in the same dial plan from receiving faxes